yuyahagi/oommf-llb/README.md

 #### Oxs_SimState ####

 The following lines contain the `diff` of the Oxs_SimState class definition.
 Pointers to Ms and Ms_inverse `const` meshvalues were replaced with pointers with non-`const` mesh values in order to allow change in magnitude of magnetization.
 Accordingly, other Oxs classes (Oxs_Driver, Oxs_TimeDriver, etc) were modified to handle Ms and Ms_inverse with different type.
-In case the energy terms require Ms at T = 0K, Ms0 and Ms0_inverse is added.
+In case the energy terms require Ms at T = 0K, Ms0 and Ms0_inverse were added.

 Additional pointers to temperature T, Currie temperature Tc, equilibrium magnetization polarization m_e, and longitudinal susceptibility chi_l are included.
 Memory assignment to these variables are done in YY_LLBEulerEvolve for 1-lattice simulations, or in YY_2LatExchange6Ngbr for 2-lattice simulations.